 A shorebreak story.

-Gearing up for our fifteenth year in 2019, the Kailua Shorebreak Classic is a free, amateur surf competition for keiki aged 2 to 16.
+The Kailua Shorebreak Classic is a free, amateur surf competition for keiki aged 2 to 16.
 It celebrates and honors the memory of four professional surfers and watermen, Peter Miller, Jason Bogle, David Aluli and Jeff Barbieto.
 All were community fixtures that dedicated their lives to Kailua, their hometown, and to Hawaii and the surfing community more broadly.
 All were lives well lived.

 The event was initially organized in 2005 by Peter Miller in memory of his best friend Jason Bogle, a fellow Kailua resident and professional surfer on the ASP World Tour who died in 2004 after an extended battle with cancer.
 The following year, Miller, an air ambulance pilot, died in an accident while flying to the Island of Maui.
 Just a day earlier, Miller’s close friend, David Aluli, passed away as a result of long-term illness.
 Mike Miller, Peter’s twin brother, and former professional surfer Sean Yano carried on the Shorebreak Classic, still in its infancy, to honor and preserve the legacies of their esteemed comrades.
 Special dedication was later made to Jeff Barbieto, a friend and Kailua lifeguard who died in June of 2011 while diving in deep waters off of Ewa Beach on O‘ahu’s western shore.